What to do in Paris this week? (March 2–8, 2026)

 Sunday, March 8

-The Paris half marathon is making its grand return this Sunday, March 8, with nearly 48,000 runners expected on a 21.1 km route through the east of the capital.
-The start will be given at 8am on Boulevard Saint-Germain, with the finish at Place de la Bastille.
+The Paris half-marathon is making a grand return this Sunday, March 8, with nearly 48,000 runners expected on a 21.1 km course through the east of the capital.
+The start will take place at 8 AM on Boulevard Saint-Germain, with the finish line at Place de la Bastille.
 Participants will cross the banks of the Seine, Bercy, and the Bois de Vincennes.
-Race numbers can be picked up on March 6 and 7 at the Grande Halle de La Villette (note, there will be no pickup on race day !).
-It's a fantastic opportunity to cheer on the runners and enjoy a sporty atmosphere in the streets of Paris !
+A wonderful opportunity to cheer on the runners and enjoy a sporty atmosphere in the streets of Paris

 HOKA Semi de Paris 2026